Administrative divisions of China: Basic level autonomy (5th)

 The basic level autonomy serves as an organizational division (census, mail system) and does not have much importance in political representative power.
-Basic local divisions like neighborhoods and communities are not informal like in America, but have defined boundaries and elected heads (one per area):
+Basic local divisions such as neighborhoods and communities are not informal, but have defined boundaries and elected heads (one per area):

 In urban areas, every subdistrict of a district of a city administers many communities or residential committees.
 Each of them has a residential committee to administer the dwellers of that neighborhood or community.
 Rural areas are organized into village committees or villager groups.
 A "village" in this case can either be a natural village, one that spontaneously and naturally exists, or a virtual village, which is a bureaucratic entity.